-State Alcohol Education, Assessment and Treatment Laws
+State Alcohol Education, Assessment, and Treatment Laws

 Alcohol assessments are conducted before trial but after sentencing.
-Both state DUI criminal courts and the Department of Motor Vehicles (DMV) can order a DUI offender to attend alcohol education classes or treatment programs, the results of which are taken into consideration in final sentencing.
+Both state DUI criminal courts and the Department of Motor Vehicles (DMV) can order a DUI offender to attend alcohol education classes or treatment programs.
+The outcome of an offender's program is considered in final sentencing.

 DUI School Eligibility

-- Whether someone was seriously injured (or killed) during the accident
+- Whether someone was seriously injured or killed during the accident

 - Whether you have previously participated in a similar program